jasoncolburne/homelab/switch.md

 recover from passphrase alone.
 The argon2 params run in about 10 seconds on my system, which is a bit much, but I am okay with it since passwordless boot just needs to TPM-decrypt the passphrase and unlock, there is no derivation necessary.
 To make the dracut module a bit nicer, one could add real checks in the `check` method of `module-setup.sh`.
-In reality though, this module not firing in my system would render it unbootable, so check merely provides feedback that everything expected is present when building the image, but it doesn't guarantee you didn't forget to add something you needed.
+In reality, this module not firing in my system would render it unbootable - so check merely provides feedback that everything expected is present when building the image - it doesn't guarantee you didn't forget to add something you needed.
+As such, it was kind of useless during development.
 Anyway, `check()` should be populated.

 ### Networking Setup